Purple Sunset: Plot

-The film begins with an interview of an elderly Chinese man Yang in 2000 and begins reminiscing about the Second Sino-Japanese War, prompted on by a journalist.
+In 2000, an elderly Chinese man named Yang were interviewed by a journalist and begins reminiscing about the Second Sino-Japanese War.
 He grasps an old okiagari-koboshi musical doll which brings his memories back to August 1945, near the end of the war.

-At Mt.
-Grand Xingan in 1945, Yang, a Hebei peasant in his 30s, was captured by Japanese imperial soldiers, and was brought to the Daxing'anling area near Manchuria (bordering the Soviet Union) after the Japanese slaughtered his aged mother.
+At the Greater Khingan mountains in 1945, Yang, then a Hebei peasant in his 30s, was captured by Japanese imperial soldiers, and was brought to the Daxing'anling area near Manchuria (bordering the Soviet Union) after the Japanese slaughtered his aged mother.
 He was put in a firing squad to be executed.
 The firing killed everyone in line but Yang.
-As a Japanese soldier reloaded the machine gun, a Soviet T-34 tank knocked over the wall which the captives were lined.
+As a Japanese soldier reloaded the machine gun, a Soviet T-34-85 tank knocked over the wall which the captives were lined.
 The tank crushes a Japanese soldier and saves Yang's life.
 Yang was the sole survivor and was put under the charge of Nadja, a young female Soviet lieutenant and her comrades.
 Nadja was tasked with escorting Yang to headquarters, but their truck driver Shakov took a wrong turn and strayed into a Japanese garrison.
-Most of Soviet soldiers on the truck were killed in the ensuing skirmish but Nadja, a Soviet tank soldier and Yang escaped into a forested area.
+Most of Soviet soldiers on the truck were killed in the ensuing skirmish but Nadja, Shakov and Yang escaped into a forested area.

 As the three crossed a bridge, they came under a grenade attack from a teenage Japanese schoolgirl named Akiyoko and her older sister in a wooden shed.
 After being confronted by Shakov, Akiyoko's sister commits suicide by swallowing a cyanide capsule.
 After Akiyoko attempts to commit suicide the same way but is stopped by Shakov.
 Fearing that releasing her will alert the Japanese troops, the three take Akiyoko captive and force her to lead them out of the vast forest as a guide.
 Akiyoko brought the three to a minefield where Shakov was blown up by a land mine.
 Realizing that Akiyoko had led them into a death trap, Nadja was infuriated by the death of her comrade, but decided not to kill her as she was their sole guide.
 Nadja carries very little food, both Yang and Akiyoko follow her for this reason: without Nadja they would not make it out of the forest alive.

 Feeling betrayed by Akiyoko's cunningness, Akiyoko is forcefully tied to a tree.
 Nadja hands Yang a dagger to kill Akiyoko, Yang falters at the last second and hesitates due to a flashback.
 Yang remembers the Japanese tying his elderly mother and himself to wooden posts when they invaded his village, and used bayonets to stab his mother to death in front of his very eyes.
 Faltering, Yang drops the blade and convulses into tears.
 Afterwards, Yang decides to continue the path with Nadja, leaving Akiyoko stranded in the forest and left to die.
 However, in a stroke of mercy, he returns and frees Akiyoko, taking her along with them.